energicryptocurrency/gen2-explorer/README.md

 ## 1.3 Starting the wallet

 Start up the `Energi Core` wallet (at least the following flags must be active: `-daemon` `-txindex`) and go to `Tools > Open Wallet Configuration File`.
-Here, we'll set up the wallet for [remote procedure calls (RPC)](https://en.bitcoin.it/wiki/Bitcoind) by adding the following settings:
+Here, we'll set up the wallet for [remote procedure calls (RPC)](https://en.bitcoin.it/wiki/Bitcoind) by adding the following settings (you can of course change the username and password to something of your own):

-    rpcuser=your-userid
+    rpcuser=energirpc
-    rpcpassword=your-password
+    rpcpassword=123gfjk3R3pCCVjHtbRde2s5kzdf233sa
-    rpcconnect=127.0.0.1
+    rpcconnect=localhost
-    rpcport=9050
+    rpcport=9796
     server=1

 Save the file and then restart the wallet.